 The process of obtaining regulatory approvals and compliance with appropriate laws and regulations require the expenditure of substantial time and financial resources.
 Failure to comply with the applicable requirements at any time during the product development process, approval process, or after approval, may subject us to administrative or judicial sanctions.
 These sanctions could include a regulator's refusal to approve pending applications, withdrawal of an approval, license revocation, a clinical hold, voluntary or mandatory product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, restitution, disgorgement, or civil or criminal penalties.
 The failure to comply with these regulations could have a material adverse effect on our business.
-For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS, and the drug was subsequently recalled by BMS and is not currently available for sale in China.
+For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE in China supplied to us by BMS, and the drug was subsequently recalled by BMS and is not currently available for sale in China.
 This suspension was based on inspection findings at BMS's contract manufacturing facility in the United States.
-Additionally, in October 2021, BMS provided 180-days' notice to us, which we dispute, purporting to terminate our license to market ABRAXANE® in China.
-We have not had any sales of ABRAXANE® since the suspension and do not expect future revenue from ABRAXANE®.
-We have initiated an arbitration proceeding against BMS asserting that it has breached and continues to breach the terms and conditions of the license and supply agreement.
-For additional information, please see the section of this report titled "Part II - Legal Proceedings".
+We have not had any sales of ABRAXANE since the suspension and do not expect future revenue from ABRAXANE.
+For additional information, please see the section of this Quarterly Report titled "Legal Proceedings".
 Additionally, although we have obtained regulatory approvals of our medicines, regulatory authorities could suspend or withdraw these approvals.
-In order to market approved products in any given jurisdiction, we must comply with numerous and varying regulatory requirements of such jurisdiction regarding safety, efficacy and quali
+In any event, the receipt of regulatory approval does not assure the success of our commercialization efforts for our medicines.